How Do You Know If Your Identity Has Been Stolen?

 • Using strong, unique passwords: Your identity can be stolen through digital accounts you make, so consider creating a strong and unique password to prevent hackers from accessing your sensitive information online.

-• Monitoring your credit regularly: Reviewing credit reports for unusual activity might allow you to catch an identity thief early, preventing more damage from occurring in the future.
+• Monitoring your credit regularly: Reviewing credit reports for unusual activity might allow you to catch an identity thief early, preventing more damage in the future.

-• Limiting how and where you share personal information: It might be best to not carry around your Social Security card or view other personal data in public.
+• Limiting how and where you share personal information: It's a good idea to not carry around your Social Security card or view other personal data in public.
 You never know when someone might be looking to start an identity theft scheme.

 Protecting your identity and taking the next steps